alloba/call-hierarchy-to-canvas/README.md

 # call-hierarchy-to-canvas

 Convert a call graph from IntelliJ into an obsidian canvas file.
-With the one caveat being that you must manually edit the call graph to include the origin point. :P

 ## Requirements